 The Tenth Volume in the Studies in Interpretation Series

 From The Midwest Book Review

-Melissa B. Smith is Professor, American Sign Language/English Interpreter Training Program, Palomar College, San Mareos, CA.
+Melissa B. Smith is a professor in the American Sign Language/English Interpreter Training Program at Palomar College.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST